RokonShimo/SM64-AI-Upscaled/README.md

 For use with a vanilla US rom

 Play at own risk.
 Not suitable for children.
-Don't say I didn't warn you about: Body Horror, Realistic Eyes, Seizure Hazards, Unsettling Imagery,
+Don't say I didn't warn you about: Body Horror, Realistic Eyes, Seizure Hazards, Trypophobia, Master Chaos knows what else

 ## The Question
 > What happens when I tell a neural network to rewrite Super Mario 64 from memory?